vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate8.md

 {{< /tabpane >}}

 ### Remediating virtual machines
-To remediate virtual machines we have provided a PowerCLI script that will target a single VM, all VMs in a cluster, or all VMs in vCenter based on parameters provided to the script.
+To remediate virtual machines a PowerCLI script has been provided that will target a single VM, all VMs in a cluster, or all VMs in vCenter based on parameters provided to the script.

 **Note: There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
 See the scripts description text for more details.**

 #### Disabling Controls
-For processing efficiency it is not constructed to run each control individually so the STIG ID variables are not included to enabled/disable controls such as in the ESXi/vCenter scripts.
+For processing efficiency this script is not constructed to run each control individually, so the STIG ID variables to enable/disable controls are not included as in the ESXi/vCenter scripts.
 If it is desired to skip some controls they could be commented out in the `$vmconfig` variable in the script.

 #### Run remediation script on target virtual machines
 This example will remediate all hosts in the vSphere cluster named `cluster0`.
 If running on a single host is desired, specify the `hostname` parameter instead of `cluster` and provide the hostname as displayed in vCenter.